ellysh/video-game-bots/BotsClassification/types-of-bots.md

 Each crossing of the row and column defines type of a bot application that uses respective methods of the data interception and data embedding.
 Community classification defined types of the bots are placed into the corresponding cells.

 You can see plus and minus signs into the each cell.
-This means an approximate evaluation of two parameters combination for each type of bot:
+This means an approximate evaluation of two parameters balance for each type of bot:

 1. How it is difficult to use this approach for bot developer?